VijayKumarMidde/BufferOverflow/2_Ret2Libc/README.md

 # Ret2libc

+## Task
-Here the goal is to exploit the following simple program, when compiled with the following commands:
+The goal is to exploit the following simple program, when compiled with the following commands:

 ```
 vijay@kali> cat vuln2.c